YehezkielSaragih/E-Commerce-Analysis/README.md

 # E-Commerce-Analysis
 **Dicoding-Proyek-Analisis-Data-dengan-Python**

-This project focuses on analyzing an E-Commerce Public Dataset to uncover insights into customer behavior, sales trends, and product performance.
-The analysis is presented through an interactive Streamlit dashboard.
+This project analyzes an E-Commerce Public Dataset to uncover insights into customer behavior, sales trends, and product performance through an interactive Streamlit dashboard.

 ## 📊 Dashboard
 Explore the analysis through the **Streamlit dashboard**: